Old H&M comment on 'forced labour' in China's Xinjiang raises online storm | Technology

 A graphic in a commentary from the official CCTV that slammed the company for its stance said that "H&M you are no longer at all fashionable".
 Some people on Weibo called for H&M to leave China and for a boycott.

 "It is so shameless to smear Xinjiang and we don't buy your products," one person said.
-H&M declined to comment.
+H&M China said it respected Chinese consumers and that it was committed to long-term investment and development in China.

+H&M does not source cotton directly from any supplier, it added.
+"H&M Group has always managed our global supply chain in an open and transparent manner, ensuring that our suppliers worldwide comply with our sustainability commitments such as the OECD Guidelines for Responsible Business Conduct and do not represent any political position," it said in a statement.

 The editor-in-chief of the state-run Global Times newspaper, Hu Xijin, urged Western companies to be "highly cautious" and not to "suppress China's Xinjiang".
 To do so, he said in a social media post, would "undoubtedly arouse the anger of the Chinese public".
 He did not single out any companies.